-It is helpful to provide some documents about your qualifications and accomplishments to your reference.
+It is helpful to your reference to provide some documents about your qualifications and accomplishments.
 A resume, academic transcript or list of relevant accomplishments are excellent background materials to provide.

 Finally, remember to thank your reference.
 They are taking time out of their busy schedule to help you with this, so they deserve a gesture of appreciation.
 Be sure to also follow up with them after the scholarship is awarded to let them know the outcome.